Felicity Wilson

 Felicity Lesley Wilson (born 7 June 1982) is an Australian politician.
 She has been a member of the New South Wales Legislative Assembly representing the electoral district of North Shore for the Liberal Party since 2017.

 Wilson was first elected on 8 April 2017 at the North Shore state by-election held to replace the previous member, former Minister for Health Jillian Skinner, and was re-elected in the 2019 and 2023 elections.

-Wilson is currently the Shadow Minister for Women, and Shadow Minister for Aboriginal Affairs.
+Wilson is currently the Shadow Minister for Women, Shadow Minister for Aboriginal Affairs, and Shadow Minister for Early Education.

 She has previously served as the NSW Parliamentary Secretary to the Treasurer and for COVID Recovery, and as the NSW Parliamentary Secretary for the Environment.

 Early life and background

 Wilson was born in 1982 in Cessnock as the youngest of 3 children.
-She lives in Cremorne with her husband and their 2 children, both born since her election to parliament.
+She lives in Cremorne as a single mum to her 2 children, both born since her election to parliament.

 In her inaugural speech to the Parliament, she spoke about her turbulent childhood due to her father's undiagnosed schizophrenia which led to violence experienced by her and her sisters.
 She pledged her commitment to addressing the stigma associated with mental illness.

 She holds a Master of Public Policy from the University of Sydney, a Master of Business Administration from University of New South Wales, and a Bachelor of Media from Macquarie University.

 Before entering politics, Wilson was a corporate affairs director for Broadspectrum, and had previously worked in executive and corporate affairs roles at the Property Council of Australia and Caltex.

 Prior to her election, Wilson served as Vice President of the NSW Liberal Party and as President of the Liberal Women's Council (NSW) from 2012 to 2015.

 Political career

 Wilson was first elected to the NSW Legislative Assembly at a by-election on 8 April 2017 to fill the vacancy in the electoral district of North Shore caused by the retirement of Jillian Skinner.

 She has gone on to be re-elected in two subsequent elections, the 2019 New South Wales state election and 2023 New South Wales state election.

 Wilson was appointed to the NSW Shadow Cabinet by Leader of the Opposition Mark Speakman in April 2025.
+She was reappointed to the NSW Shadow Cabinet by newly elected leader Kellie Sloane and promoted with the additional portfolio of Early Education.

 Wilson has a history of advocating for women's rights and has been outspoken on indigenous affairs.
-During her time in Government, she supported legislation to decriminalise abortion in NSW, and was a part of the Liberals for Yes campaign during the 2023 Australian Indigenous Voice referendum.
+During her time in Government, she supported legislation to decriminalise abortion and introduce safe access zones around abortion clinics, as well as supporting action on climate change.
+She was part of the Liberals for Yes campaign during the 2023 Australian Indigenous Voice referendum.